erigontech/erigon/cmd/rpcdaemon/README.md

 ### RPC Implementation Status

+eth_getBalance
+eth_getCode
+eth_getTransactionCount
+eth_getStorageAt
+eth_call
+When requests are made that act on the state of ethereum, the last default block parameter determines the height of the block.

+The following options are possible for the defaultBlock parameter:

+HEX String - an integer block number
+String "earliest" for the earliest/genesis block String "latest" - for the latest mined block
+String "pending" - for the pending state/transactions Curl Examples Explained
+The curl options below might return a response where the node complains about the content type, this is because the --data option sets the content type to application/x-www-form-urlencoded .
+If your node does complain, manually set the header by placing -H “Content-Type: application/json” at the start of the call.

+The examples also do not include the URL/IP & port combination which must be the last argument given to curl e.x.
+127.0.0.1:8545

 | Command                                       | Available | Notes                                             |
 | --------------------------------------------- | --------- | ------------------------------------------------- |
 | _**------------ Web3 ------------**_          |           |